 Gas Homeowner Permits

-Homeowners doing gas installations require a permit before they begin.
-Please note that some municipalities issue their own gas permits.
-Review jurisdiction information before you begin.
+All homeowners performing regulated gas work are required to obtain a gas homeowner permit.
+Please note that some municipalities issue their own gas permits so review our before you begin.

-Before planning any new work, it's also good to review the Homeowner Information Guide that provides details on gas safety regulations and codes that are applicable in the province of British Columbia.
+Before planning any new work, it's also good to review the that provides details on gas safety regulations and codes that are applicable in the province of British Columbia.

 When is a gas permit needed?